On submaximal curves in fake projective planes: Acknowledgments

 \section{Acknowledgments}

 We would like to thank L. Borisov, L. Di Cerbo, and M. Stover for discussions on fake projective planes, and to Joaquim Ro\'e for useful suggestions.
 Additionally, we would like to warmly thank Mike Roth for sharing with us his manuscript and very useful discussion on the subject of the present note.
+Finally, we would like to thank an anonymous referee for suggestions that allowed to improved the readability of the note.
 The first author is partially supported by the National Science Center (Poland) Sonata Grant \textbf{Nr 2018/31/D/ST1/00177}.